-According to the EB "Tool for the demonstration and assessment of additionality" /31/ the common practice analysis is carried out on similar projects which are considered to be in the same region, are of a similar scale, and take place in a comparable environment with respect to regulatory framework, investment climate, access to technology, access to financing, etc. The applicable output range was calculated considering the installed capacity of 28 MW.
-Therefore only projects wind projects between 14 MW and 42 MW of installed capacity were taken into consideration.
+According to the EB "Tool for the demonstration and assessment of additionality" /33/ the common practice analysis is carried out on similar projects which are considered to be in the same region, are of a similar scale, and take place in a comparable environment with respect to regulatory framework, investment climate, access to technology, access to financing, etc.

+The applicable output range was calculated considering the installed capacity of 20 MW.
+Therefore only projects wind projects between 10 MW and 30 MW of installed capacity were taken into consideration.

-Considering the Brazilian territorial extension /60/, variability of wind conditions /61/ and the tariffs applied by ANEEL in different states /62/, the geographical scope for common practice analysis was determined to be the Rio Grande do Norte state.
+Considering the Brazilian territorial extension /62/, variability of wind conditions /63/ and the tariffs applied by ANEEL in different states /64/, the selected geographical scope for common practice analysis of Rio Grande do Norte state is found to be appropriate.

-Following the steps of the "Tool for the demonstration and assessment of additionality" /31/, "N{all}" and "N{diff}" were calculated.
+Following the steps of the "Tool for the demonstration and assessment of additionality" /33/, N{all} and N{diff} have been calculated.
 No wind power plants that became operational before 28 July 2011, within the output range and non-CDM were found in the Rio Grande do Norte state.
-DNV assessed document "Arizona1_Prática Comum_2012.01.24.xlsx" /26/, ANEEL Bank of Information of Generation /40/ and UNFCCC website to confirm this information.
+DNV assessed document "Mel2_Prática Comum_2012.02.01.xlsx" /26/, ANEEL Bank of Information of Generation /42/ and UNFCCC website to confirm this information.

-DNV was able to confirm that despite of the available high technical potential for wind energy utilization in Brazil, only around 1.2% of electricity in Brazil is generated from wind farms /40/.
+DNV was able to confirm that despite of the available high technical potential for wind energy utilization in Brazil, only around 1.2% of electricity in Brazil is generated from wind farms /42/

-Finally, it is DNV opinion that as " N{all} " and " N{diff} " are equal to zero, the development of wind farm Arizona 1 Wind Power Plant CDM Project Activity does not represent a common practice in Brazil.
+Finally, it is DNV opinion that as N{all} and N{diff} are equal to zero, which means that there are no similar non-CDM project activities in the region, the development of wind farm Mel 2 Wind Farm CDM Project Activity does not represent a common practice in Brazil.